 In 2006, mother's employment status was unknown for 6 of the 8 cases of infant abandonment.
 One mother worked at a supermarket and the other was employed but specific details unknown.

 In 2007, mother's employment status was unknown for all 3 cases of infant abandonment.

-In 2008 through 2012, mother's employment status was unknown for all cases of infant abandonment.
+In 2008, and in 2009, mother's employment status was unknown for both cases of infant abandonment.

 Religious Affiliation